-PALS certification: Misunderstood concepts & exam tips
+PALS certification: misunderstood concepts & exam tips

-Following are the topics students misunderstand during their PALS test.
+The following are the topics students misunderstand during their PALS test.

 Bag valve mask (BVM) ventilation